Tiger attacks in the Sundarbans

 These tigers are slightly smaller and slimmer than those elsewhere in India but remain extremely powerful and are infamous for destroying small wooden boats.
 They are not the only tigers who live close to humans; in Bandhavgarh, villages encircle the tiger reserves, and yet attacks on people are rare.
 Although attacks were stalled temporarily in 2004 with new precautions, they have been on the rise.
-This is particularly due to the devastation on the Bangladeshi side of the swamp caused by Cyclone Sidr which has deprived tigers of traditional food sources (due to the natural upheaval) and has pushed them over towards the more populated Indian side of the swamp.
+This is particularly due to the devastation on the Bangladeshi side of the swamp caused by Cyclone Sidr which decreased the availability of their habitual food sources (due to the natural upheaval) and has prompted them to migrate towards the more populated side of the swamp in India.

 Precautions

 The locals and government officials take certain precautions to prevent attacks.
-Local Hindu fishermen will say prayers and perform rituals to the forest goddess Bonbibi before setting out on expeditions.
+Local low-caste Bengali Hindu fishermen will say prayers and perform rituals to the forest goddess Bonbibi before setting out on expeditions.
 Invocations to the tiger god Dakshin Ray are also considered a necessity by the local populace for safe passage throughout the Sundarbans area.
+Low-caste Bengali Muslims living in the Bangladeshi side seek intercession of Gazi Pir in repelling tiger attacks.
 Fishermen and bushmen originally created masks made to look like faces to wear on the back of their heads because tigers always attack from behind.
 This worked for a short time, but the tigers quickly caught on to the ruse, and the attacks reportedly continued.
 One local honey gatherer, Surendra Jana, 57, summarised the general feeling of the tigers adapting to their efforts: "Before we could understand the way they attacked...We don't feel safe any more, knowing our brothers have been attacked in spite of the tricks we use."
 Government officials wear stiff pads that rise up the back of the neck, similar to the pads of an American football player.
 This is to prevent the tigers from biting into the spine, which is their favoured attack method.

 Causes of the attacks

-No one is exactly sure why the tigers of the Sundarbans are so aggressive towards humans, but scientists, biologists, and others have speculated about a number of reasons.
-These include: